oskar13/mini-tracker/README.md

 - User managed access rules for torrent tracking
 - Deploy tracker via docker
 - Somehow make it easy to use via Discord
+- Keep it simple/minimal/unbloated - avoid using too many dependencies or frameworks
+- Keep the site functional even on browsers with noscript extension installed

 ### What are not the goals of this project
 - Promote piracy